MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 To do that, the drawing is synchronized on the instance of the Graphics Engine itself.

 The target (the Front Panel object that maps the MicroUI `GraphicsContext`_) is retrieved in the native drawing method by asking to the Graphics Engine to map the byte array (returned by ``GraphicsContext.getSNIContext()``).
-Like embedded side, this object holds a clip and the drawer is not allowed to perform a drawing outside this clip (otherwise the behavior is unknown).
+Like the embedded side, this object holds a clip and the drawer is not allowed to perform a drawing outside this clip (otherwise the behavior is unknown).

 **DisplayDrawer.drawLine** (available in UI Pack extension)